Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 5700 XT should theoretically be much better than the Radeon RX 580 in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 5700 XT should be a lot faster than the Radeon RX 580 in general. (explain)

-Texel RateThe Radeon RX 5700 XT should be much (about 42%) more effective at anisotropic filtering than the Radeon RX 580. (explain)
+Texel RateThe Radeon RX 5700 XT is quite a bit (approximately 42%) faster with regards to AF than the Radeon RX 580. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 5700 XT is a better choice, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 5700 XT is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison